Page last updated: 17/06/22

 On 16 October 2017, the Minister for Education and Skills, Richard Bruton T.D. and the Minister of State for Higher Education, Mary Mitchell O’Connor T.D., announced a PPP programme for the Higher Education sector.
-The NDFA will procure the PPP programme on behalf of the Department of Education & Skills and the Higher Education Authority.
+The NDFA will procure the PPP programme on behalf of the Department of Further and Higher Education, Research, Innovation & Science and the Higher Education Authority.
 The NDFA is the financial adviser for the PPP programme.

-This investment under Project Ireland 2040 will be in two bundles with a focus on STEM, ICT, Engineering and Life Sciences at 11 Institutes of Technology in various locations around Ireland.
+This investment under Project Ireland 2040 will be in two bundles with a focus on STEM, ICT, Engineering and Life Sciences at 11 Institutes of Technology in and Technological University campus locations around Ireland.

 Details of the different project sites in bundle 2 are in the table below.